-Always warm up the engine at low engine speeds.
+- Always warm up the engine at low engine speeds.

-- Press the emergency OFF switch into the position ○. - Switch on the ignition by turning the ignition key to the ${\bf ON} \bigcirc$ position. - ✓ After you switch on the ignition, you can hear the fuel pump working for about two seconds.
-The function test of the combination instrument is run at the same time. - Shift the transmission to neutral. - ✓ The green idling speed indicator lamp N 1 lights up. - Press the electric starter button 3.
+- Press the emergency OFF switch into the position ○. - Switch on the ignition by turning the ignition key to the ON \bigcirc position. - ✓ After you switch on the ignition, you can hear the fuel pump working for about two seconds.
+The function check of the combination instrument is run at the same time. - ✓ The ABS warning lamp lights up and goes back out after starting off. - Shift the transmission to neutral. - ✓ The green idling speed indicator lamp N lights up. - Press the electric starter button 3.

-Do not press the electric starter button until the function test of the combination instrument is finished.
+Do not press the electric starter button until the combination instrument function check is finished.

-When starting, DO NOT open the throttle.
+When starting, D0 N0T open the throttle.
 If you open the throttle during the starting procedure, fuel is not injected by the engine management system and the engine cannot start.